 Difference between Choke Valve and Valve Diffuser

 A choke valve is a type of control valve that is equipped with a restricted orifice that is used in oil and gas production to control the flow of fluid flow.
 The purpose of the Choke valve is to reduce pressure drop across the valve at a maximum flow rate.
 The flow rate is reduced to eliminate cavitation or the intensity of damage to the valve.

 A diffuser plate is like a disk that has many small holes.
-It is installed in downstream of the piping system.
-A diffuser is used to reduce the pressure drop across the control valve and creates backpressure between the valve and plate.
+It is installed downstream of the piping system.
+A diffuser is used to reduce the pressure drop across the control valve and create back pressure between the valve and plate.

-Disc diffuser plate is a plate installed in a diverging section after the control valve.
-This plate has multiple holes to reduce kinetic energy produced after the control valve.
+A disc diffuser plate is a plate installed in a diverging section after the control valve.
+This plate has multiple holes to reduce the kinetic energy produced after the control valve.
 Because of the disc diffuser plate, backpressure is generated that helps the control valve to work efficiently and reduces the chance of any damage caused by vibration and noise developed by fluid.